xuebaiios/BdryReach/README.md

     options.set_max_error(DBL_MAX*Eigen::MatrixXd::Ones(2,1));
 ```
 ### 2.2.4 Invoking the boundary-based method for computing the outer-approximations of reachable sets
-**This step invokes our boundary-based method for computing outer-approximation of reachable sets.
+**This step invokes our boundary-based method for computing the outer-approximations of reachable sets.
 Please refer to Section 2.1.1 for the meanings of various parameters.**
 ```cpp
 vector<ReachableSet<double>> BdReachset = OverApprox::BdReach(mysys, options, R0_);
 ```